To establish District policy and guidelines concerning accessibility of District records.

 Records of the Monterey County Regional Fire District are open to inspection at all times during normal office hours at District's headquarters located at 19900 Portola Dr., Salinas, California.
 Every person has the right to inspect any District record except those records exempted by statute from public disclosure.

-- When a member of the public requests the inspection of a public record, or requests a copy of a public record, and to the extent such records are not exempt, the Executive Assistant shall, to the extent reasonable, assist the individual in identifying records that are responsive, describe the information technology in which the record exists, and provide suggestions for overcoming any practical basis for denying access to the record.
+- When a member of the public requests the inspection of a public record, or requests a copy of a public record, and to the extent such records are not exempt, the Administrative Assistant shall, to the extent reasonable, assist the individual in identifying records that are responsive, describe the information technology in which the record exists, and provide suggestions for overcoming any practical basis for denying access to the record.

 - To the extent identifiable public records exist in electronic format, and access to which is not otherwise restricted by law, and to the extent the information is not exempt from disclosure, the information shall be made available to the public in such format, but only if the production will not jeopardize or compromise the security or integrity of the original record or of any proprietary software in which it is maintained.
 The person requesting the information shall bear the cost of producing the record, including the cost to construct the record, and the cost of programming and computer service to produce the record when the District is requested to produce a copy of an electronic record that is produced only at otherwise regularly scheduled intervals or that request requires data compilation, extraction, or programming to produce.